 Graduate Campus Deliveries and Returns

-Graduate students may have library materials delivered directly to the Admissions Office located in Rogers Hall 202.
+Graduate students may have library materials delivered directly to the bookshelves located in York Graduate Center Commons.
 Find an item using the library catalog, click the “Request” button and follow the instructions.

 Faculty and staff may have library materials delivered daily directly to the program workroom located in Rogers Hall.
-Find an item using the library catalog, click the “Request” button and follow the instructions to have your item delivered to Rogers Hall.
-It will be shipped to the Admissions Office (Rogers 202), then distributed to your program workroom by graduate school staff.
+Find an item using the library catalog, click the “Request” button and follow the instructions to have your item delivered to the Graduate Campus.
+It will be delivered to the bookshelves located in York Graduate Center Commons.

 Library materials may be returned to Watzek Library by placing items in the book drop located in the York Graduate Center Commons.
 Materials left in the drop box are picked up by library staff once a day, Monday through Friday.

 For more information, please contact Watzek Library.

 Elaine Hirsch is the Watzek Library liaison to the Educational Leadership, School Counseling, and Teacher Education programs.
 She facilitates the selection of library materials in the disciplines, keeps the departments informed of new library resources and services, and assists with information and instructional needs of faculty and students.

 The largest law library in Oregon, Boley Law library has a complete collection of basic Anglo-American law materials and is a significant research facility.
 The materials in the library include: federal, regional and select state reports, digests, federal and state statutes and codes, Shepard’s citators, loose leaf services, legal encyclopedias, U.S. and foreign law reviews, and treatises on law-related subjects. lawlib.lclark.edu